What is the Teton Creek Corridor Project?

 The Teton Creek Corridor project is a collaborative effort between local Teton Valley nonprofits and private citizens.
 The project has a number of goals in the Teton Creek corridor east of Driggs:

-Pathways and Public Access: The project will establish a new 2.5-mile paved pathway from Cemetery Road to Stateline Road along the Teton Creek corridor for non-motorized use, subject to seasonal closure to protect critical winter range for big game species.
+Pathways and Public Access: The project will establish a new 2.5-mile pathway from Cemetery Road to Stateline Road along the Teton Creek corridor for non-motorized use, subject to seasonal closure to protect critical winter range for big game species.
 The pathway will create a safe, family-friendly recreational opportunity easily accessible from Driggs, connecting local families to nature and the Valley's agricultural heritage, and providing economic benefits for the entire community.

 Agriculture: The project will strive to maintain productive farmlands along the Teton Creek corridor through conservation easements, protecting Teton Valley's agricultural heritage.